zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 For the second method, we also want to sort the results in descending order by status code.
 At the top of our sorted results is a `302 Found`:

-&nbsp;
 ![password-found.png](images/password-found.png)
-&nbsp;

-The password is “biteme”, as we can see either through the *Payloads* column or in the request body:
+This is a different lab instance than used with the bypass method.
+The password here is “biteme”, as we can see either through the *Payloads* column or in the request body:

-&nbsp;
 ![lab-solved.png](images/lab-solved.png)
-&nbsp;

 We’ll confirm by logging in to Carlos’ account.